-One of the main supplement groups that will be especially useful for dogs with cancer is omega oils.
-Whilst these oils can be commonly found in fish, they are available in a concentrated pill form, which allows us to control exactly how much our dog is getting.
-Omega oils are very important for maintaining the dog’s immune system and ensuring that its coat retains its glossiness.
-They also have anti-inflammatory properties, which can help relieve a lot of the pain and discomfort caused by larger tumors.
-Another vital supplement is a good multivitamin.
-Whilst they are commonly thought of as being targeted at younger and more elderly animals, a vitamin supplement can help correct imbalances and nutritional deficiencies that fighting cancer can cause.
-Vitamins are also essential for shoring up the immune system – making sure that it is best placed to fight against both the cancer and any secondary conditions that may arise.
-The tablets will also usually contain numerous essential minerals (such as iron) that the dog needs in order to keep its organs functioning properly.
-When the animal is feeling ill and is reluctant to eat much, a pill disguised in a small snack can provide a way to make sure that they are getting the right level of sustenance.
+One of the main supplements that will be especially useful for dogs with cancer is omega-3 fatty acids.
+While these oils can be commonly found in fish, they are available in a concentrated pill form, which allows us to control exactly how much our dog is getting.
+Omega oils are very important for maintaining your dog’s immune system and ensuring that their coat retains its glossiness.
+They also have anti-inflammatory properties, which can help relieve some of the pain and discomfort caused by larger tumors.
+Omega-3's are also thought to slow down the growth of cancer cells and although further study is needed, supplementation may have an effect on radiation side effects.

 Consult Your Vet

-However, it is always wise to make sure to consult with your vet before making any significant changes to your dog’s diet, as this may have an unintended impact on both the dog’s stress levels and any treatment that may be taking place.
-The vet can also provide good recommendations for appropriate varieties of food and supplements that owners have used in the past with good results.
-It is also worth bearing in mind that as the dog’s condition improves, so too can its diet, with normal feeding being reintroduced slowly so as not to cause unwanted digestive upset.
+Make sure to consult the vet before making any significant changes to your dog’s diet, as this may have an unintended impact on both the dog’s stress levels and any treatment that may be taking place.
+The vet can also provide good recommendations for appropriate varieties of food and supplements known to be safe and without contraindication to any medication your dog is taking.